yanis-dlmr/practical-tools/docs/airfoil/theorical-approach/index.md

 Our 2 approaches are validated for small angles of attack, inferior to the stall angle.
 The Vortex Panel Method is more accurate than the Thin Airfoil Theory.

-::: warning Limitations
+::: danger Limitations

-The tool is not validated for angles of attack superior to the stall angle.
+The tool is not validated for angles of attack superior/close to the stall angle.
 Indeed, turbulent and viscous phenomena are not taken into account in the different theorical approaches.
+Please consider the results obtained with the tool with caution.

 :::